Activity-Based Sales Strategy

 You can customize the report by date range, so you can track activity over the past week for example.
 Also, you can see how many calls have been made by a specific team member, how many where unanswered, how many emails were sent, how many meetings were attended.

-In short, you can track every type of activity that you have defined for your team.
+In short, you can track every type of sales activity that you have defined for your team.
 You can also see how many leads were created, managed and won, and the amount they generated.

 The statistics are shown in a graph, allowing you to easily compare how many activities were undertaken by the team and the resulting number of leads.